Mayo Clinic Care Network Content

 How tattoos are done

-A tattoo is a permanent mark or design made on your skin with pigments inserted through pricks into the skin's top layer.
-Typically, the tattoo artist uses a hand-held machine that acts much like a sewing machine, with one or more needles piercing the skin repeatedly.
-With every puncture, the needles insert tiny ink droplets.
+A tattoo is a permanent mark or design made on the skin with tattoo ink.
+Usually, a tattoo artist uses a handheld machine that acts much like a sewing machine.
+The machine has needles that pierce the skin many times.
+With every puncture, the needles insert tiny drops of ink into the top layer of the skin.